-Sidewalk Hero was selected by Bowling Green State University as the software to handle the procurement and distribution of course materials.
-Hero is a course materials discovery and adoptions management platform that is reshaping the way content is managed in higher education.
-Hero is a platform that allows faculty to communicate content requirements and recommendations directly to students.
+Verba was selected by Bowling Green State University as the software to handle the procurement and distribution of course materials.
+It is a course materials discovery and adoptions management platform that allows faculty to communicate content requirements and recommendations directly to students.

 The University Libraries subscribes to more than 100,000 ebooks from a wide range of publishers.
 This e-books LibGuide is a good starting point.
 Keep in mind: Some publishers are better to use than others based on the number of users who can access the ebook at one time.
 These publishers or platforms are a good place to start for simultaneous use: JSTOR, OhioLINK Electronic Book Center, Project MUSE, Wiley Online Library, Oxford Scholarship Online, SpringerLink

 Where can I direct students for free access to the publisher textbook I’ve chosen for my class?

 Consider putting a copy or two on reserves in the Jerome Library for students to use for 2 hours, 24 hours, or 72 hours.
 In addition to books, we can put other types of materials on reserves too.

 Check OhioLINK to see how many copies are available.
 If there are multiple editions of the textbook you are considering, chances are pretty good that there will be even more copies of a previous edition.
 Be sure to let your students know which older editions are acceptable to use.
 To learn how to search the BGSU Libraries Catalog or the OhioLINK Catalog, visit our Books LibGuide.